Got a long-awaited vacation and would appreciate the top 10 best places to visit in Africa?

 #2.
 South Africa

-There can be no smart contemplation of African countries worth visiting with the omission of South Africa – the most sophisticated and most advanced economy of Africa.
+There can be no smart contemplation of African countries worth visiting with the omission of South Africa – the most sophisticated and advanced economy in Africa.

 Another unique thing to note about South Africa is that, though the country speaks English for business purposes and almost everyone understands it, the country as a matter of fact, has, as at press time, 11 solid official languages!